| What is Partner Services? |

 The more information you provide, the easier it will be for us to locate your partners.
 We may be able to reach your partner by their screen name and the chat room/website you met them on.
 Any additional information you can provide such as nicknames, physical description, where they like hang out, can also be helpful.

 No, the health department staff cannot force you to talk with them.
 However, they may make more than one attempt to discuss partner identification with you.
 Notifying people that they may have been exposed to an infectious disease is a critical part of protecting the public’s health.
 Health department staff may be persistent in their efforts to get the names of your partners.
 If you provide false information, phone numbers and addresses, you may also get a follow-up visit.
 You’ll experience less disruption if you make yourself available tohealth department counselors and are forthcoming with accurate information.

 To talk with a counselor please contact: HIV/STD/Viral Hepatitis Hotline:1-800-533-4148 (toll free)

 Email the Hotline: firstname.lastname@example.org

-In order to prevent abuse of the system, we must be able to confirm an individual's diagnosis before we can contact any partners.
+In order to prevent abuse of the system, we must be able to confirm an individual’s diagnosis before we contact any partners.
 This protects everyone and prevents people from using the process as a prank or in a malicious manner.
 Your personal information is confidential, and only used for medical confirmation purposes as described.
-An individual's name/personal information is never shared with partners in the disclosure assistance process.
+An individual's name/personal information is never shared with partners in the Partner Services process.